 Background

 One important challenges of the 21st century is the transition from fossil fuel based transportation to more eco-friendly transportation solutions.
-In regards to personal cars, there is already process of changing gas and diesel to electric cars.
+In regards to personal cars, there is already process of changing petrol- and diesel cars to electric cars.
 This process is already being supported by the society and end users through more charging stations being installed and the sales on electric cars increases gradually year by year.
 However, there is still remain a long way ahead before Danish climate targets are within reach (i.e. 2050 climate coals for personal cars).

 This LeadEng project relates to the version-2 design of a small and single seated electrical car for short and intermediate distance personal transportation.
 The intentions with a small electrical car is to have an energy efficient transportation/car.
 Secondly it is single seated since the driver her/himself is the only person in the car.